-- a.
-A crew has completed the course when its bow, or any part of its hull crosses the finish line. - b.
-A crew shall finish the race with the same complement as that with which it started.
-If any crew member leaves the boat before the finish the crew shall be deemed not to have finished.
+a.
+A crew has completed the course when any part of its hull (usually the bow) crosses the finish line.

+- b.
+A crew must complete the course with the same complement as that with which it started in order to be placed. - c.
+The verdict will be Did Not Finish, if any crew member before the finish leaves the boat, and is unable to return into the boat before it crosses the finish line, or receives physical assistance to return to the boat (including from safety personnel).